-A player concedes his or her opponent's next putt and hits the ball away on the same line of play as the player may subsequently use but does not do so deliberately to learn information about the putting green.
+A player concedes their opponent's next putt and hits the ball away on the same line of play as the player may subsequently use but does not do so deliberately to learn information about the putting green.

-A player places the palm of his or her hand on the surface of the putting green on his or her line of play to determine the wetness of the putting green.
+A player places the palm of their hand on the surface of the putting green on their line of play to determine the wetness of the putting green.
 While the player is doing so to test the putting green, this action is not prohibited under Rule 13.1e.

 A player rubs a ball on the putting green to clean off mud.

 Player Has the Right to Leave Flagstick in Position Preceding Group Left It

 A player is entitled to play the course as they find it, which includes the position in which the preceding group left the flagstick.For example, if the preceding group replaced the flagstick in a position that is leaning away from the player, the player has the right to play with the flagstick in that position should they find this advantageous.If another player or caddie centres the flagstick in the hole, the player may keep it in that position or have the flagstick restored to its previous position.

 Unattended Flagstick Removed Without Player’s Authority May Be Replaced

 If a player chooses to play with the flagstick in the hole and another player takes the flagstick out of the hole without the player's authority, it may be put back in the hole while the player's ball is in motion.However, if the other player's action was a breach of Rule 13.2a(4), they do not avoid a penalty by replacing the flagstick.